rasmushyypia/adaptive-detection/README.md

    - The calibration data, including offset information is saved to `data/calibration_data.pkl` file.

-## Step 3: optimize gripping points
+## Step 3: Optimize Gripping Points
 This step involves selecting and refining the optimal points on object's contour where the grippers will make contact.

 #### 1. Load and prepare contour data